avishaan/codehatcher.github.io/_posts/2020-08-31-activation-functions.md

 - An activation function that is **nonlinear** follows the universal approximation theorem can be proven to be a universal function approximator.
 - Finite **range** allows for larger learning rates.
 - Guaranteed convex error surface for **monotonic** activation functions.
 The value of the function may decrease even as the input increases.
-- **Continuously differentiable** allows gradient based optimization methods less issues during backprop.
+- **Continuously differentiable** allows gradient-based optimization methods fewer issues during backprop.
 - NN learns efficiently when its weights are initialized with small random values for functions which **approximates identity near origin**.